 In the maze, Decker, Xon and The Prince enter the central chamber of the planetoid where they find “an eerily glowing globe about twice the size of a basketball on a plain pedestal.”
 Xon places his hands against the globe and undergoes an incredible experience.
 Decker feels the same thing.
 The Prince appears on the bridge and the entire crew turns to Kirk to explain that the “all” has been attained.

 Now speaking in turns, the officers explain that The Prince is a holographic projection.
 The First Ones have given up both their bodies and their identities to become godlike minds: the All, which is based inside the globe that Xon has made contact with.
 Their plan is to merge the Enterprise with the All.
 Then the All, having acquired physical form, would be able to go into space and merge with other intelligent beings.

 Now it is Kirk’s turn to attain the All or he will die.
 The bridge crew approaches him menacingly.
 Kirk appeals to Decker, trying to convince him that he should retain his humanity and not let the All have their way.

 Decker hears his captain’s voice but struggles.
 He touches the globe and is filled with “unholy ecstasy.”
 He removes his hands, still partially himself, and disappears.
 He materializes in a corridor near Kirk and joins the others in pursuing him.
-Once more Kirk tries desperately to remind him of who and what he is.
-Decker struggles again and finally manages to snap himself out of the mind-link.
+Once more Kirk tries desperately to remind Decker of who and what he is.
+Decker struggles, but finally manages to snap himself out of the mind-link.

 The crew break through the door and are moving in for the kill when the globe and Xon are beamed aboard the ship.
 The Enterprise is abruptly back in its own space and the crew returns to normal.